Is stem cell therapy regulated?

 This post aims to explore the processes behind stem cell regulation.

 Stem cell therapies have advanced in recent decades and have only begun to enter the mainstream, as many are seeking alternative treatments to major ailments.
 However, prior notions about stem cells and their still experimental nature have led to tight regulation and restriction concerning their use.
 Many are still unsure or unaware of what exactly the regulations are concerning stem cell usage.
-Laws vary from nation to nation and have caused thousands of patients to seek treatment from centers all around the world.
+Laws vary from nation to nation and have caused thousands of patients to seek treatment from centres all around the world.

 Beginning in the 1970s, the US Government began heavily regulating the use of human embryos for research purposes.
 As stem cells were largely seen to be derived from fertilized embryos, called embryonic stem cells, the use of stem cells was largely seen as an unethical practice.
 Since then, advances in medicine have led physicians to sources of stem cells other than human embryos.
 Stem cells can now be harvested from a patient's fat tissue (adipose), from donated umbilical cords, and even donated from other patients.
 Despite the more ethical sourcing of stem cells, their usage in the United States has not been allowed to spread.